Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

 This section will only cover important concept and terms that's connected to the start of the story.
 You can find more detailed information on the people and locations of the city in the location article of [[01 World of Erythea/Atlas/Ebolon/Pharousia/Azulihrun\|Azulihrun, the Cerulean City]].

-#### Azulihrun in Pharousia
+#### Azulihrun, the Cerulean Heart of Pharousia
-While Azulihrun is not the capital of Pharousia, it has always been the country's crown jewel of culture and trade.
-Azulihrun sits in the in the center of the Aurum Trail -  a bustling trade route stretching across various nations in Aerawan and Ebolon,  from Kadiya and Xia-Zhou, to Pharousia, Dorn, Nephara, and Qahalim.
+While Azulihrun may not the capital of Pharousia, this vibrant metropolis is renowned as a beacon of culture and trade.
+Azulihrun sits in the bustling crossroads of the Aurum Trail -  a trade route stretching across various nations in Aerawan and Ebolon.

-Now with the Arcane revolution, the city has also become a industrial center of progress and innovation, and contributed greatly to the spread of Arcane Technology along the Aurum Trail.
-Following the various important Cerulium inventions, Silverthorn Arcane Institute of Azulihrun has since become one of the most prominent arcane academies in the world, surpassing even the Royal Conservatory in Vashem, the Capital of Pharousia.
+With the Arcane revolution, Azulihrun blossomed into an epicenter of innovation and progress.
+It played a pivotal role in propagating Arcane Technology along the Aurum Trail, contributing to advancements that have rippled across nations.
+Following a series of key Cerulium inventions, the Silverthorn Arcane Institute surpassed even the Royal Conservatory in Vashem, the Pharousian capital, as one of the most prominent arcane research center in the world.

-To name a few inventions that was conceived in the Cerulean City - Cerulium carriage that levitates in the air with magical wheels, mechanical servants and companions that follows simple command, arcane telescope that sees far into the horizon and can track the trail of stars.
-Silverthorn also has the most authority on Cerulium transportation - such as trains and airship.
+Notable Cerulium inventions from Azulihrun include Cerulium engines, levitating carriages, mechanical servants, and telescopic stargazing devices.
+The institute also holds significant authority over the study of Cerulium transportation like trains and airships.

-Other than being the center of Cerulium industry, Azulihrun is also the most cosmopolitan city in Pharousia, and even more so since the revolution.
+Aside from its industrial prominence, Azulihrun has always been a melting pot of diverse cultures, and even more so since the revolution.
 Flooded with arcane scholars and workers seeking opportunities, the metropolis grows exponentially in the last five years to keep up with the immigrant from the surrounding region.
-The constant territorial conflicts between [[01 World of Erythea/Atlas/Ebolon/Caelindor\|Caelindor]], [[01 World of Erythea/Atlas/Ebolon/Valcour\|Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia, and many of them now came to Azulihrun seeking a new life.
+The constant territorial conflicts between [[01 World of Erythea/Atlas/Ebolon/Caelindor\|Caelindor]], [[01 World of Erythea/Atlas/Ebolon/Valcour\|Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia.
+Other than human immigrants of all sorts, we also see Goblins refugees from Izbudar, halfings and kobolds from Caelindor and Valcour, Dwarven crafters from Dorn, Shemtej Felidae and Lizardfolk traders from the Nebet deserts, Tengu and Sunkeeper Felidae from Aerawan.
+Many of them now came to Azulihrun seeking a new beginning.

-Azulihrun sits along the coast of Jade Sea and is divided by the roaring Morrowind River into the lower-middle class side of the city known as the Azul and the noble and wealthy side of Aulihrun.
+Positioned along the Jade Sea's coastline with the roaring Morrowind River bisecting it, Azulihrun is split into two halves: the historical side housing the lower and middle class called the Azul, and the wealthy side next to the noble keep known as Aulihrun.
 The river feeds water into factory machineries while allowing goods to be shipped efficiently.
 Its major exports are Cerulium technology, fish, and culture in the form of entertainment and art.

-#### Skyspire
+#### Skyspire Project
-The Sovereign Emre Sarayli has recently initiated a national construction project called the Skyspires, a network of artificial towers built with the most advanced Cerulium technology.
+The Sovereign Emre Sarayli has recently initiated a national construction project called the Skyspires.
+This ambitious endeavor involves constructing a network of towers using the most advanced Cerulium technology.
 These towers will be capable of transmitting sensory magic, such as images and sound.

-Azulihrun will be the site of the first tower of its kind, while subsequent towers are planned to be constructed across the continent.
+Azulihrun has been chosen as the site for the first tower of its kind, with plans to erect more across the continent.

 #### Azulihrun Stats